-After a snowy New England winter, it’s no surprise that seven of The BRG’s staff are heading south for some warm climbing at the end of the March.
-The Red Rock Canyon National Conservation Area, located west of Las Vegas, Nevada will be hosting BRG staff members for some incredible climbing.
+After a snowy New England winter, it’s no surprise that seven of the BRG’s staff members are heading south for some warm climbing at the end of the March.
+The Red Rocks in Nevada is located west of Las Vegas and will be hosting BRG staff members for some incredible climbing.

 Having climbs of many different skill levels, the area is ideal for the various skillsets of the staff.
 Though traveling separately, Sarah O’Donoghue, Alex Smith and Jessica Rothrock have goals of conquering Epinephrine, an 18-pitch climb in Black Velvet Canyon.